 5. Test your content

-Most of your data will come post-campaign, but while you’re writing you can try out certain options to truly see what gets the best results.
+Most of your data will only begin to come through once your campaign is up and running, but while you’re writing you can try out certain options to truly see what gets the best results.
 For instance, send the same email with different subject lines to two different segmentations of your newsletter list.
 This is called A/B testing and Neil Patel has a great post on how to A/B test your content marketing strategy.

 When posting on social media channels, use a different hashtag and see what gets the most engagement or shares.
 A good example of this is Nike’s #makeitcount campaign that ran alongside their TV adverts during the Olympics in 2012.